rjoleary/cs444-joos-compiler/docs/report2.md

 When generating code, the function used will be `resolveInScope`.
 It receives a name (and the context) and handles disambiguating it and classifying it as a type, field, local, or package.
-It returns

 What is missing is checking all imports to ensure that there are no conflicts.